 There are many factors that can contribute to a decline in GDP, including the following:

-- lower consumer confidence, caused by negative events (such as COVID-19), which leads consumers to delay spending;
+- Lower consumer confidence, caused by negative events (i.e. war, pandemic), which leads consumers to delay spending.

 What’s the difference between a recession and a depression?